 Constable Jason Meisner and PSD Rosco

 Police service dogs in the K-9 Unit are specially trained and must pass a medical examination and behavioural tests prior to joining the unit.
-All of the police service dogs in the K-9 Unit are German Shepherds.
 These dogs have proven to be best suited for general service police dog work throughout the world.